William Stephens (Australian politician)

 William Stephens (1857–1925) was a businessman and politician in Queensland, Australia.
 He was a Member of the Queensland Legislative Assembly and a Member of the Queensland Legislative Council.

 Early life

-William Stephens was born on 7 November 1857 at South Brisbane, the son of Thomas Blacket Stephens and his wife Ann (née Connah).
-He was educated at Brisbane Grammar School.
+William Stephens was born on 7 November 1857 at South Brisbane, the eldest son of Thomas Blacket Stephens and his wife Ann (née Connah), and raised at the family home of Cumbooquepa on Vulture Street, South Brisbane.
+He was educated at the National Public School, then the Brisbane Grammar School.

+Commencing as a merchant, he took over the family estate on the death of his father.